UNEDLabs/moodle-block_remlab_manager/README.md

    sarlab_port:		This variable defines the port(s) used to communicate with the SARLAB system(s).
 If left empty, the
                     plugin understands that SARLAB is not used.

-   sarlab_enc_key:	This 16 characters long variable must be configure to match exactly the key set in the SARLAB
-                    system(s).

 ## 4. Dependencies

 This block needs the ejsapp module to be of any use.
 It works with version 2.2 (or later) of EJSApp.
 You can find and